-Upon referral by a prosecutor, law enforcement officer, judicial officer, or victims advocate, the cost of temporary emergency food and housing for a period of up to 120 days may be awarded.
-The maximum award for temporary emergency housing shall be \$3,000.
+Upon referral by a prosecutor, law enforcement officer, judicial officer, or victims advocate, Tthe cost of temporary emergency food and housing for a period of up to ninety (90) 120 days may be awarded. to battered partners and minor children.
+Temporary housing awards are subject to the following limitations and conditions:

+(a) .
+The maximum award shall be limited to a rental deposit, where required, of up to \$700 and \$700 per month rental per family unit, or a maximum award of \$2,100 for temporary emergency housing shall be \$3,000.
 The maximum award for emergency food shall be \$400.
 No award shall be made for temporary emergency housing until a victim has exhausted all benefits under any program administered by the U.S. Attorney's Office including the U.S. Attorney's Emergency Witness Assistant Program.